JasonHippo/Scene_text_detection_and_recognition/README.md

 For the second model, we use the pretrained of deep-text-recognitiom-benchmark.

-### Prepare the dataset
+### Prepare the dataset (Remember to modify the path of file to yours. e.g. cd deep-text-recognition-benchmark)
 We first crop the chinese character from images.
-(Remember to modify the path of file to yours.)
 ```
 python processing/crop_chinese_ch.py
 ```